-To update the Operational Flow or guide area, either Content Manager or Content Editor permission is required.
+To update the Operational Flow or guide area, either Content Manager, Content Creator, or Content Editor permission is required.

 To publish Operational Content: Content Manager permission is required.

-Renaming Operational Content:
+• Renaming Operational Content:

-Content Manager permission is required.
+Content Manager or Content Creator permission is required.

 If the editing environment and execution environment are the same, users become able to use Operational Content as soon as the Content Manager finishes publishing the Operational Content.